 "A unique elective track: Sports Journalism "

-Howest is the unique college in Flanders that offers the unique elective track of Sports Journalism.
-You keep a firm basic training of journalism, but from the first year on you deepen yourself in sports reporting.
+Howest is the only college in Flanders that offers the unique elective track of Sports Journalism.
+You get a solid basic training of journalism, but from the first year on you immerse yourself in sports reporting.

-Passionate lecturers with experience at Sporza, Sportwereld (Het Nieuwsblad) and Sports/Football magazines open for you the sports journalism toolbox .
-They give you assignments bringing you literally at the side line of the football field or at the finish of a spring classic.
+Passionate lecturers with experience at Sporza, Sportwereld (Het Nieuwsblad) and Sports/Football magazines open the sports journalism toolbox for you.
+They give you assignments that literally take you to the sideline of the football pitch or at the finish of a spring classic.
 A visit behind the scenes of an international sports event is also on the programme.
 You take a traineeship at a national or regional sports editorial board.

 Also have a look at the other elective track Journalism (general).

-- This programme is only available in Dutch!
+- This program is only available in Dutch!